 Our research study is trying to find out which dose of emergency contraception, sometimes referred to as EC or “the morning-after pill”, works best at preventing pregnancy in women over 176 pounds.
 We are comparing the standard dose of two types of EC currently on the market with an investigational higher dose of EC.
 Approximately 1200 women will take part in this study at different research centers across the US.
 If you join the study, you will be provided with emergency contraception and be followed for about one month.

-This study will enroll 1000 women at 16 different sites across the United States to test an investigational copper IUD that is available in Europe but not in the United States.
-The purpose of this study is to find out how well this investigational IUD prevents pregnancy and whether it causes less vaginal bleeding and cramping than a larger copper IUD currently on the market.
+This study will enroll 1600 women at 45 different sites across the United States to test an investigational non-hormonal IUD that is not yet on the market.
+We are testing the IUD to find out how well it prevents pregnancy.

 Our study is testing an investigational vaginal ring that is not yet on the market.
 The ring is designed to deliver estrogen and a form of progestin called Nestorone.
 This study will find out how well this product prevents pregnancy and track side effects during ring use.
 Approximately 300 women will take part in this study at different research centers across the US.
 If you join the study, you will use the ring for one year.
 All study supplies, exams and tests are provided at no cost to you.